Foundation Center’s Funding Information Network

 A librarian is available by appointment to demonstrate in-depth use of the collection to representatives of nonprofit organizations.
 To make an appointment, call the Reference Desk at 434-4355.
 There is no fee, but the usual charges for photocopies and printouts apply.

 The resources of the Foundation Center’s Funding Information Network mainly provide information on foundation funding for nonprofit organizations.
 However, Foundation Grants to Individuals is now available online.
 If you are looking for government grants, or for funding to start a business, there are other resources that will be more appropriate; please ask a librarian for help.

-The library is also offers access to the Foundation Center’s new interactive mapping tool, Philanthropy In/Sight.
-In/Sight combines the Foundation Center’s rich data on grantmakers and their grants with Google maps to tell the story of philanthropy.
+The library is also offers access to the Foundation Center’s new interactive mapping tool, Foundation Maps.
+Foundation Maps combine the Foundation Center’s rich data on grantmakers and their grants with Google maps to tell the story of philanthropy.
 Choosing from a wide range of customization options, users can quickly create maps that reveal patterns of giving and funding relationships as never before.
 Plus, users can overlay grant data with their choice of over 150 demographic, socio-economic, and other data sets to create compelling visual portraits showing where philanthropy has made an impact and where opportunities exist to fill critical needs.